DylanPort/whitelspace/README.md

 ## How it works (roles)

 ### Tipster
-1) Write the tip and optionally attach files (≤ 50 MB total)
+1) Write the tip and optionally attach files (≤ 5 GB total)
 2) Step A — Generate Offer and share the Offer text with the newsroom
 3) Step B — Paste the newsroom Answer, click Connect, then Send
 4) The app posts the bundle hash to Solana Memo automatically; copy the tx link if needed